tpwres/teczki-polskiego-wrestlingu/content/w/justin-joy.md

 Justin was one of the MZW wrestlers who chose to join the new [Prime Time Wrestling](@/o/ptw.md), debuting at [PTW Underground 3](@/e/ptw/2022-03-27-ptw-underground-3.md).
 He had a brief feud with [Axel Fox](@/w/axel-fox.md), which culminated with the two real-life friends mending fences and joining forces to take part in the inaugural Tag Team Championship tournament.

 Later in 2023, when PTW held a show in [Wrocław](@/e/ptw/2023-06-25-ptw-4-mystery.md), Justin's usual turf, he was nowhere on the card.
-In the build-up to the next major show, various wrestlers, Justin among them, started to voice their frustration with PTW's owner and GM Pawłowski on social media.
+In the build-up to the next major show, various wrestlers, Justin among them, started to voice their frustration with PTW's owner and GM [Arkadiusz Pawłowski](@/w/pan-pawlowski.md) on social media.
 This resulted in many of them getting silently removed from the organization's roster.

 Justin organized a Q&A on his Instagram profile, and posted a number of instastories, answering fan's questions, and explaining his departure and sour relations with the organization.